-There is over 750,000 square feet of development potential on the land currently owned and operated by SVI.
-When the market conditions are suitable and high occupancies indicate pent up demand, we expect to expand a number of our existing locations.
+There is over 800,000 square feet of development potential on the land currently owned and operated by SVI.
+When the market conditions are suitable and high occupancies indicate pent up demand, we expect to expand a number of our existing locations and currently have 50,000 square feet under construction.